 I could go on all day if you’d let me, but I doubt that would be helpful so let me get to the point instead.

-Choosing the right question type makes the analytics part of the feedback loop easier.
-This is because they are designed to be used in different ways.
+Choosing the right question type for your goals makes the analytics part of the feedback loop easier.
+Each type is designed to be used for specific scenarios.
 Below you can find how some popular examples should be leveraged to reach the best results.

 Multiple choice questions